The best time to get a SOC 3 audit is…when you get a SOC 2 audit because the audits are the same.

 - “The confidentiality and privacy of the information processed by these systems.”

 A SOC 1 report uses a different auditing standard: the Statement on Standards for Attestation Engagements No. 18 (SSAE 18, formerly SSAE 16).
 SOC 1 audits are all about financial reporting, discussing controls that affect your organization’s financial statements.
 Are the controls well designed?
-Do they work, helping the organization to meet its financial goals?
+Do they work to help the organization meet its financial goals?

-If your service organization processes, stores, or transmits data from an external client, you need a SOC 2 audit to ensure that you are handling that data securely.
+If your service organization processes, stores, or transmits data from an external client, you need a SOC 2 audit to handle that data securely.
 A breach could devastate your business and your bottom line.

 SOC 3 reports, on the other hand, can be freely distributed.
 These reports are shorter, without the technical (and usually confidential) descriptions of the auditor’s control testing and the results of those tests.
 SOC 3 reports are designed for general use: anyone may read them.